coredao-org/CoreDAO-Docs/docs/Node/overview.md

     * [**Start a Snapshot Node**](./config/snapshot-node-config.md)

 ## Types of Nodes on the Core Network
+1. **Normal Full Nodes:**
+    * **Role:** Normal Full Nodes maintain a complete, real-time copy of the blockchain ledger, validate transactions, and support the network by relaying block and transaction data.
+These are essentially useful for private use.
+    * **Requirements:** Operating a Full Node requires significant computational and storage resources to handle the complete blockchain data and continuous network traffic.

-1. **Validators:**
+2. **Validators:**
     * **Role:** Validators are crucial for securing the network by producing blocks and validating transactions within the Core blockchain’s consensus framework.
+These are essentially full nodes running in validator mode.
     * **Requirements:** Validators need to stake minimum amount of **10,000 CORE tokens** to participate, aligning their financial incentives with the network's performance and security.
     * **Incentives:** Validators earn rewards in CORE tokens for their active role in maintaining and securing network operations.

-2. **Normal Full Nodes:**
-    * **Role:** Normal Full Nodes maintain a complete, real-time copy of the blockchain ledger, validate transactions, and support the network by relaying block and transaction data.
-These are essentially useful for private use.
-    * **Requirements:** Operating a Full Node requires significant computational and storage resources to handle the complete blockchain data and continuous network traffic.

 3. **RPC Nodes:**
     * **Role:** RPC Nodes provide an application programming interface (API) for developers and external applications to interact with the blockchain, facilitating queries and transactions.
     * **Importance:** They are essential for the development and operation of decentralized applications (DApps) and for external access to the blockchain’s data.